Nerve Damage Compensation Claims:

 Nerves are extremely important in ensuring the body functions properly.
 They are responsible for controlling sensitivity and sensation throughout the body, and any damage suffered can have serious consequences.
 This might involve loss of or an enhancement of sensation, including significantly increased pain, victims may not be able to work or function as they normally would as the discomfort can be extreme.

-The effects of nerve damage can include:
+What do the effects of nerve damage include?

 - Partial paralysis or complete paralysis following a surgery.

 - Cold feeling in the legs or arms.

 - Loss of sensation/ Loss of function of the body part due to the particular nerve.